Birth Story of Quintin

 Around 6pm, mama started using more position changes to prepare her body and baby for pushing.
 It was neat to see different positions that can be used with an epidural, including one where you pull out the handlebars from the hospital bed and sit upright, and use gravity as an aide.
 Mama decided the best and most comfortable position for her way laying down, and grasping the handles to her sides.

 There was this moment, just after he was born, where the whole room was holding their breath.
 The first two photos of baby earth side, are so raw, so emotional, it was a moment where he had been born, but hadn't yet taken a breath, he was in this space in between.
-It was so intense and still, but still holds this ethereal beauty that takes my breath away every time I see them.
-Baby was taken over to the emergency team, who worked on him for what seemed like ages, but was only a short moment.
+It was so intense and still, but the photos still hold this ethereal beauty that takes my breath away every time I see them.
+Baby was taken over to the emergency team, who worked on him for what seemed like ages, but was really only a short moment.

 And then baby cried.

-Joy flooded the room, it was audible.
+Joy flooded the room, it was audible, tangible.
 It was on every tongue, and spilled from every eye.
 Dad and Grandma burst into tears and laughter at the same time.
 Mom closed her eyes and rested.
 I do not know what she was feeling in this moment.
 I could only guess, recalling a similar moment of separation from my own birth story.
 And with all my heart I sent her my love and my energy and offered what I could, knowing it wasn't enough.
 I took photos of baby.
 He was wide awake and doing wonderfully.
-I immediately brought them to her, so she could see his face while they continued to check him over across the room.
+I immediately brought my camera to her, so she could see his face while they continued to check him over across the room.

 I took a photo just as we left the room, of mama staring down an empty hallway, and it struck me as symbolic and memorable in such a strong way.
 Staring down the journey and path to and through the NICU, I know first hand how empty it can be.
 I prayed that this journey they were about to begin, would not be a long one.

 I was able to accompany them back to the NICU, and capture precious moments of their reunion with their babe.
 It was a golden moment, and even I cherish these photos and moments in memory.
 He had such curly dark hair, just beautiful.
 Such a strong and present little boy.
 He was tired, I think everyone was.
 But mama holding his hand, and rubbing his little arm, made me tear up all over again.
-So much beauty here, in these moments in between.
+So much beauty here, in these moments of quiet reunion.

 I left and took my own time to process this sweet emotional day, hoping and praying that our support helped this family even in the smallest ways on this day.